Cyruxx/Bootstrap-Wizard/README.md

 Just try it - download it and open the Index.html.

-Or try the demo here: [Demo](http://cyruxx.de/prcts/wizard/)
+Or try the demo here: [Demo on Bootsnipp](http://bootsnipp.com/snippets/featured/ajax-div-wizard)

 ### Support me!
-Feel free to e-mail me at info@veecu.de if you want to support me in the development of this and other projects.
+Feel free to message me on Twitter: @AlexMahrt if you want to support me in the development of this and other projects.